 Washing it off can take a long time.
 Coconut oil, when used as pre- and post-hair treatments, penetrates the hair shaft to reduce protein loss (1).
 This adds to the volume and health of your hair.
 But, too much of it can cause stickiness, and washing your hair multiple times can damage your hair.
 This article tells you ways to get coconut oil out of your hair easily.
 Read on!

 You should wash coconut oil from your hair for the following reasons:

-- Not everyone finds the smell of coconut oil appealing, especially those with a sensitive nose.
+- Though coconut oil has myriad benefits like hair nourishment, hair conditioning, and hair repair, not everyone finds the smell of coconut oil appealing, especially those with a sensitive nose.

 - Too much coconut oil on your hair may make it greasy and attract dust particles.